rebase-energy/EnergyDataModel/docs/installation.rst

 Installation
 ===================

-This document provides detailed instructions on how to install the EnergyDataModel library.

 Requirements
 ------------

-Before installing EnergyDataModel, ensure that you have the following:
+Before installing **EnergyDataModel**, ensure that you have the following:

 - Python 3.6 or later
 - pip (Python package manager)